United States Government Information

 The mission of the Government Documents Unit is to serve the government information needs of the UTSA community, citizens of the 20th U.S. Congressional District, and the general public by providing free public access, instruction, and quality reference assistance in the use of these materials.
-UTSA Libraries has been a member of the Federal Depository Library since 1973.
+UTSA Libraries has been a member of the Federal Depository Library Program since 1973.